RodZill4/material-maker/addons/material_maker/doc/node_material.rst

 not be pasted, but connections will be copied if possible.

-When exporting a project to PNG files, all inputs are generated as PNG files whose name is generated using the project name and the name of the corresponding property in the material.
+When exporting a project to PNG files, all inputs are generated as PNG files whose names are generated using the project name and the name of the corresponding property in the material.
+The ambient occlusion, roughness and metallic textures are combined into a single file whose suffix is "orm".

 When using Material Maker as a Godot addon, the metallic, roughness and ambient occlusion are automatically combined into a single texture, and